Yerkes Observatory: Research and observations

-Research conducted at Yerkes in the last decade includes work on the interstellar medium, globular cluster formation, infrared astronomy, and near-Earth objects.
-Until recently the University of Chicago also maintained an engineering center in the observatory, dedicated to building and maintaining scientific instruments.
-In 2012 the engineers completed work on the High-resolution Airborne Wideband Camera (HAWC), part of the Stratospheric Observatory for Infrared Astronomy (SOFIA).

-Researchers also use the Yerkes collection of over 170,000 archival photographic plates that date back to the 1890s.
-The past few years have seen astronomical research largely replaced by educational outreach and astronomical tourism activities.
+Research conducted at Yerkes includes work on the interstellar medium, globular cluster formation, infrared astronomy, and near-Earth objects.
+The University of Chicago also maintained an engineering center in the observatory, dedicated to building and maintaining scientific instruments.
+In 2012, the engineers completed work on the High-resolution Airborne Wideband Camera (HAWC), part of the Stratospheric Observatory for Infrared Astronomy (SOFIA).
+Researchers also use the Yerkes collection of over 170,000 archival photographic plates that date to the 1890s.

+The editorial offices for The Astrophysical Journal were located at Yerkes Observatory until the 1960s.
 In June 1967, Yerkes Observatory hosted the to-date largest meeting of the American Astronomical Society, with talks on over 200 papers.

 The Yerkes spectral classification (aka MKK system) was a system of stellar spectral classification introduced in 1943 by William Wilson Morgan, Philip C. Keenan, and Edith Kellman from Yerkes Observatory.
 This two-dimensional (temperature and luminosity) classification scheme is based on spectral lines sensitive to stellar temperature and surface gravity, which are related to luminosity (the Harvard classification is based on surface temperature).
 Later, in 1953, after some revisions of lists of standard stars and classification criteria, the scheme was named the Morgan–Keenan classification, or MK.

 Research work of the Yerkes Observatory has been cited over 10,000 times.

 In 1899, observations of Neptune's moon Triton were published, with data recorded using the Warner & Swasey micrometer.
 In 1898 and 1899, Neptune was at opposition.

 In 1906, a star catalog of over 13,600 stars was published.
-Also, there was some important work on Solar research in the early years, which was of interest to Hale.
+Also, there was important work on Solar research in the early years, which was of interest to Hale.
 He went on to the Snow Solar Telescope at Mount Wilson in California.
 This was first operated at Yerkes and then moved to California.